 Among the newly released recordings of 911 calls from the shooting, the parents of a 17-year-old girl can be heard telling a dispatcher that their daughter is texting from a classroom where the door’s glass was shot out.
 “Three shot in her room.
 Oh my God.
 Oh my God,” the mother says, raising her voice.

 The 12 minutes of radio transmissions released by the Broward County Sheriff’s Office highlight the chaos at Marjory Stoneman Douglas High School.
 The excerpts show a deputy on school grounds first thought the loud bangs were firecrackers, then realized they were gunshots — yet he never ran toward them.
 Other law enforcement officers desperately tried to treat the injured, lock down the school and locate the shooter.

 Associated Press writers Terry Spencer, Jennifer Kay and Adriana Gomez Licon in Miami contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Posted in: Campus Crime, Crime Prevention, Emergency Services, Firearms, Gun Control, Homicide, Injuries/Deaths, Legislation, Mass Casualty Attacks, Public Policy, Public Safety, School Resource Officers (SROs), School Shootings, Victims of Crime
+Posted in: Campus Crime, Crime Prevention, Emergency Services, Firearms, Gun Control, Homicide, Injuries, Legislation, Mass Casualty Attacks, Public Policy, Public Safety, School Resource Officers (SROs), School Shootings, Victims of Crime